openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/ihealth/iHealth.md

   - sv: A unique identifier for the client’s use of the specific endpoint (one for each endpoint per project)

 - Optional parameters
-  - start_time:  the unix epoch second to constrain the search, when it is empty, the data would start from one year ago
+  - start_time:  the unix epoch second to start the search for datapoints to return, when it is empty, the data would start from one year ago.
-  - page_index:  First page The page index of data, which starts from 1
   - locale: Default (example in Appendix) Set the locale / units returned
   - end_time: the Unix epoch second to constrain the end of the search when the Activity data ends, it must be later than start_time